 TRAIL HOURS.
 Trail use allowed from 8 a.m. to dusk.

 PERMITS.
 You’ll need a Sno-Park Permit.
+As of 2019 a day use Sno-Park permit costs $20 per car.
 If you have a season’s Sno-Park Permit, you’ll also need a Special Groomed Trail Permit for your car.
 Day passes can be purchased at the park.
 Season-long passes can be purchased at many regional sports stores, regional Forest Service offices, regional State Park offices.
 More info about the Sno-Park permits can be found at the state parks website (www.parks.wa.gov) at this link.

 NOT ALLOWED.
-Pets, snowshoers, sledders, snowmobiles, etc are not allowed on the ski trails.
-There are designates snowshoe trails at the State Park.
+Pets, sledders, snowmobiles are not allowed on the ski trails.

 INFORMATION.
 Call Lake Wenatchee State Park: 509-763-3101